PistenBully 100 Park

 - Rotating beacon by Pistenking modified to match Comet S

-The german magazine Rad & Kette 1/2021 and 2/2021 issued an article in 2 parts by me about building the PB100 Park 4F.
-Part 1 deals with building the body and chassis, part 2 is about the accessories blade, tiller, and the hydraulics.
+The german magazine Rad & Kette 1/2021, 2/2021 and 4/2021 issued an article in 3 parts by me about building the PB100 Park 4F.
+Part 1 deals with building the body and chassis, part 2 is about the accessories blade, tiller, and the hydraulics, and part 3 is about the track setter.
 They are in German language.

 The articles can be downloaded as PDF file, with friendly permission by the magazine.
 Just click on the picture for downloading.